thatisuday/ng-dropzone/README.md

-# need maintainers
+# Need maintainers
 This project is no longer maintained.
-Though this project is in good health, we would appreciate if someone collaborate to fix potential bugs and enhancement requests.
+Though this project is in good health, we would appreciate if someone collaborates to fix potential bugs and enhancement requests.

 ***